Photos courtesy of Nate and Chelsea Day

 A year-round season and full-service marinas (including rental houseboats) make this a prime spot for whatever fishing excursion you’re after.
 Florida strain Black Bass and Rainbow trout are stocked annually, and land-locked Kokanee and Chinook salmon are also up for grabs.

-To find more information about fishing and boating in California, where to fish, fishing reports, get a fishing license, visit our page Fishing and Boating in California
+If you are interested in fishing in any of the fishing spots mentioned above, you'll need a California fishing license.
+To find more information about fishing and boating in California, where to fish, fishing reports, get a fishing license, visit our page Fishing and Boating in California.